UNO: Unlearning via Orthogonalization in Generative models: Results

 \subsection{MNIST}

 We use a $0.6$M-parameter VAE with a $2$-dimensional latent space, trained for $200$ epochs on $60,000$ images, as our original model.
 We attempt to unlearn the digit "$1$" by running the algorithms for $530$ training steps with a mini-batch size of $128$, and a learning rate of $10^{-3}$.
 Figure~\ref{fig:mnist-transform} shows samples generated before and after unlearning with UNO, using the same noise samples for ease of comparison.
 The $1$'s in the original generation (left) transform into $7, 8$ and $3$ after unlearning (right).
 The non-$1$ digits remain nearly unchanged.
 Even though $1$'s can transform into many different digits, they have an affinity for turning into $8$'s, followed by $3$'s, as seen in Figure~\ref{fig:mnist-dist}.
-If the goal is uniform generation across the retain classes, one may utilize a loss term similar to $d_{\rm KL}$ for enforcing uniformity, assuming the availability of a classifier for all classes.
+This can be explained by examining the distribution and proximity of the digits in the latent space, see Appendix~\ref{app:cartography} for a detailed discussion.
+If the goal is uniform generation across the retain classes, one may utilize a Kullback-Leibler divergence loss term promoting uniformity, assuming the availability of a classifier for all classes.

-Figure~\ref{fig:mnist} and Table~\ref{tab:res} show that UNO-S achieves the fastest unlearning time, closely followed by UNO, with both having similar fidelity as the original model, indicated by the FID.
+Table~\ref{tab:res} shows that UNO-S achieves the fastest unlearning time, closely followed by UNO, with both having similar fidelity as the original model, indicated by the FID.
 Gradient ascent, while fast at unlearning, suffers from catastrophic forgetting, resulting in a large FID.
 Ascent-descent also experiences catastrophic forgetting and is significantly slower at unlearning than gradient ascent.
-Gradient surgery, while preserving image quality, is $\sim170$ times slower than UNO and UNO-S at unlearning.
-Even though UNO takes $\sim1.6$ times longer to execute a training step compared to gradient surgery, it still achieves orders of magnitude faster unlearning speed.
-Since one step of surgery is faster than one step of UNO, UNO-S overall is slightly faster than UNO, as the time per training step is averaged over the two algorithms.
-UNO-S, while taking twice as long as gradient ascent for a single training step, achieves the same unlearning speed.
+Gradient surgery, while preserving image quality, is $\sim20$ times slower than UNO and UNO-S at unlearning.
+Even though UNO takes $\sim3$ times longer to execute a training step compared to gradient surgery, it still achieves orders of magnitude faster unlearning speed.
+Since one step of surgery is faster than one step of UNO, UNO-S overall is slightly faster than UNO, as the time per training step is roughly averaged over the two algorithms.